 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-Type of Tea: Loose Leaf Green Tea.
+Type of Tea: Green Tea.

-Origin: The Anhui province, China.
+Origin: Zhejiang province, China.

-How to Serve: This beverage is best served without any accompaniments.
+How to Serve: Serve without any accompaniments.

-Colour in Cup: Pale Green Liquor, light in tone.
+Colour in Cup: Yellow liquor, light in tone.